press trip with jurys inn, flybe and visit scotland.

 If you’re somebody who is fearful of flying and you want to conker it, I’d suggest jetting off to Edinburgh for the weekend.
 It allows you to get the feel for flying but not having to be there for a lot of time.
 It’s a great one to ease you in.

-The in-flight menu is filled with various options to take away the pangs of hunger on the plane, but as it was only early and a very short flight, we opted for an orange juice and an oasis, both which were surprisingly economically friendly!
+The in-flight menu is filled with various options to take away the pangs of hunger on the plane, but as it was only early and a very short flight, we opted for an orange juice and an oasis, both of which were surprisingly economically friendly!

-Low cost and speedy travel journeys makes flying my top choice for getting to Edinburgh.
+Low cost and speedy travel journeys make flying my top choice for getting to Edinburgh.
 We travelled on the 8:40 flight from Birmingham on Saturday morning and returned on Sunday 19:30 to East Midlands.
 If you are in the Midlands, it’s a great way to maximise your time.
 It was also the cheapest option.
 You can pick up a weekend away for as little as £60 return.
 Maximise your time and save money.
 Why pay more?

 Airport Transfers from Edinburgh Airport